 TL;DR:

-Want the IPA file of an iOS app?
-Here’s the realest advice:
+Need the IPA file for an iOS app?
+Here’s the straight-up advice:

 Ask your mobile developer.

-In mobile security audits, clients and developers usually hand over the IPA file directly.
-They might email it to you or share it through development-focused distribution platforms like TestFlight or Visual Studio App Center or Firebase App Distribution, it all depend on their workflow.
+When it comes to mobile security testing, most of the time clients or developers will hand you the IPA file, especially if you make it clear that it is part of your requirements.
+They might email it to you or share it through development-focused platforms like TestFlight, Visual Studio App Center, or Firebase App Distribution.
+It really depends on their workflow.

 Installation (Mac Homebrew)